World's first carbon capture p - GuruFocus.com

 PR Newswire

-OSLO, Norway , Jan.
+RANA, Norway, Jan.
 20, 2023 /PRNewswire/ -- Today, the world's first carbon capture pilot for smelters has been officially inaugurated.
-The Mobile Test Unit (MTU), delivered by Aker Carbon Capture, is now connected to Elkem's plant in Rana, which produces high-purity ferrosilicon and microsilica.
+The Mobile Test Unit (MTU), delivered by Aker Carbon Capture, is now connected to Elkem's plant in Rana, Norway, which produces high-purity ferrosilicon and microsilica.

 Amund Vik, Deputy Minister from the Norwegian Ministry of Petroleum and Energy, spoke at the ceremony.
-"There is no doubt that we need CCUS to reach our climate targets.
+He said: "There is no doubt that we need carbon capture, utilisation and storage (CCUS) to reach our climate targets.
 We need CCS in hard-to-abate industries to keep industrial jobs in Europe.
-This pilot will provide important learning related to CO2-capture in metal industries, and will be an important hub for other companies in the Industrial Park to test CO2-capture technology," says Deputy Minister Amund Vik.
+This pilot will provide important learning related to CO2-capture in metal industries, and will be an important hub for other companies in the Industrial Park to test CO2-capture technology."

 "The Mobile Test Unit was built in 2008 and has continuously been upgraded in accordance with our latest technology developments.
 Aker Carbon Capture can therefore offer our customers a unique opportunity to test our technology at their site and de-risk the project prior to a possible full-scale implementation.
 It is truly great to officially kick off this project today with all our partners in Rana," says Valborg Lundegaard, Chief Executive Officer at Aker Carbon Capture.